Scienza/Schroedinger/README.md

 Numerov solver takes in input an energy bracket in which to look for solution.
 Increasing from the minimum energy, it takes the lowest energy non-trivial solution as the one that respects boundary conditions.

 ### Requisites
-- g++ (version newer than 6.0, due to src implementation of Hermite polynomials)
+- g++ (version newer than 6.0, due to src implementation of Hermite polynomials in std available in C++17)
 - git
 - CMake